raul-p/pisa2012/README.md

 > I find very interesting to discover a country's respective study scores in comparision with other counterparts and how this position changes when we change the feature.
 >
 > The data values are included clear and effective, the correlation between variables is well depicted.

+After final version:
+> Now the plot tells me a story.
+I like that it also offers the opportunity to explore the relations by yourself.

 ##### Subject 3